 RECIPE: Chocolate Shake

-Made with frozen vanilla custard and homemade hot fudge sauce, Shake Shack's chocolate shake is delicious enough to be had on its own, yet flexible enough to be customised with any number of possible add-ons.
+Made with frozen vanilla custard and homemade hot fudge sauce, Shake Shack's chocolate shake is delicious enough to be had on its own, yet flexible enough to be customized with any number of possible add-ons.
 Have some leftover waffles from your brunch?
 Toss them in.
 That week-old office birthday cake you somehow were guilted into taking home?
 Why in the hell not?
 Plus, the base of the chocolate shake only takes an hour to make, so you'll never need to make a late-night McFlurry run again.

 RECIPE: Spanish-Style Churros